jrborbars/MicropythonCayenneMQTTClient/README.md

 * umqtt/simple.py
 * logging

-The logging code can be found in micropython-lib.
+Befor installing the cayenne library you must modify thee WiFi SSID and wifiPassword parameters in The logging code can be found in micropython-lib.
 In order to test the library you may create a directory "lib" on your Micropython using uPyCraft with sub-directories umqtt and cayenne.
 The logging code (logging.y from micropython-lib) goes into lib, simple.py goes into lib/umqtt and client.py from this repository goes into cayenne.
 With the libraries now available you may try to run the example codes
 ## Installation of the library
 Once you manage to run the example codes you may want to permanenty install the libraries in Micropython.
 Download the [Micropython sources](https://github.com/micropython/micropython), and change directory to ???micropythonsSource???/ports/esp8266/modules.
 Copy logging.py to the modules directory.
 Create the directories umqtt and cayenne and copy simple.py and client.py respectlively.